brevzin/cpp_proposals/1065_constexpr_invoke/constexpr-invoke.md

 Thanks to Casey Carter and Agustín Bergé for going over the history of issues surrounding `constexpr invoke` and suggesting that this proposal be written.
-Thanks to Daniel Krügler, Tim Song and,  Casey Carter for help on the wording.
+Thanks to Daniel Krügler, Tim Song, and Casey Carter for help on the wording.

 ---
 references: